 What is an MPAN (Meter Point Administration Number)?

 An MPAN is a unique number for the electricity meter in your property.
-It’s sometimes called a Supply Number.
-Please be aware that it’s not the same as your customer reference number.
+It’s sometimes called an Electricity Supply Number.
+Please be aware that it’s not the same as your customer account number.

 How to find your MPAN